 We are looking for a dynamic, creative, and committed Occupational Therapist to join our interdisciplinary teams comprised of speech-language pathologists, occupational therapists, physical therapists, behavior analysts, child development specialists, behavior technicians, vision and hearing therapists, as well as autism specialists.

 The position may be part-time or full-time (between 75% to 100% time) depending on program need and candidates selected.
+Part time applicants are also welcome to apply here.

 Along with the online application, please attach: